gauthamkuckian/EMOTION-BASED-MUSIC-AND-VIDEO-RECOMMENDATION-SYSTEM/README.md

 wheel                   0.37.0
 wrapt                   1.12.1

-also you need to set you youtube and spotify developers accounts for using api.
+also you need to set your youtube and spotify developers accounts for using api.